Happiest Nursing Jobs

 Women’s Health (L&D, Pediatrics, NICU)

 These can be incredibly satisfying paths.
 When I was working oncology, one of my colleagues used to work prn in the well-baby unit.
 She loved rocking the babies to sleep, it was a form of self-care for her.
-Self-care is incredibly important here, even the coldest nurses shed a tear when a code is called in one of these units.

 OR/PACU

-If you don’t prefer a lot of patient conversation, these fields may be great for you.
-I’ve never worked either but in the OR you can definitely see some cool stuff.
+I’ve never worked in the OR but you can definitely see some cool stuff.
 Plus, there’s usually music playing while you work which is something I love.
 A couple downsides are the surgeon’s ego/temper and on-call schedules.

-Ambulatory Care settings
+Ambulatory Care Settings

 These are usually the office hour jobs.
 They’re great because they offer wonderful work-life balance.
 No going into the office on weekends or holidays.
-Some may prefer three 12’s however, as someone that made the transition from 12’s to 8’s, and then back to 12’s, I actually preferred the 8 hour shifts.
+Some may prefer three 12’s.

 I could sleep in a little and have time for what I wanted to do after work as well.
-Plus, your day ends…ambulatory care isn’t open 24/7.
-You don’t have to carry work home with you.
+Plus, your day ends!

 I was surprised to learn ambulatory care can involve a significant amount of time on the phone.
 If you don’t like talking on the phone, this may not be a good fit for you.